How donor data research can improve donor retention

 Targeted donation request amounts

-Specific donation asks are often used by organizations to help encourage donors to make larger gifts—both within online donation forms and with face-to-face major donation requests.
+Organizations often use specific donation asks to encourage donors to make larger gifts—both within online donation forms and with face-to-face major donation requests.
 However, you can’t just choose a set range of dollar amounts and use it as a universal suggestion for all donors.

 Why?
 If your suggested amounts are all beyond a prospect’s giving ability, they’re likely to feel discouraged from giving and perhaps never complete their intended gift.
 At the same time, if you request small or mid-size “typical” donation amounts from a potential major donor, you’re likely to leave significant funding on the table.

 That’s where targeted donation asks come in!
 By understanding your supporters—complete with a solid foundation of donor data research—you can craft ideal gift requests for each individual.
-The donor will be more likely to contribute to your cause, and you’re likely to maximize the donation amount as it’s curated for every person.
+The donor will be more likely to contribute to your cause, and you’re likely to maximize the donations you receive.

 Workplace giving opportunities

 Workplace giving programs—such as matching gifts and volunteer grants—can offer a significant form of funding for nonprofit organizations.
-But they can also increase donor engagement, encourage on-the-fence individuals to contribute, and keep supporters coming back time and time again.
+They can also increase donor engagement, encourage on-the-fence individuals to contribute, and keep supporters coming back time and time again.

 In fact, 84% of donors even report that they’re more likely to donate if they know a match is being offered, and mentioning matching gifts in your fundraising appeals results in a 71% increase in response rate.